Why Am I So Angry All The Time? Hidden Causes & Solutions

 When and How to Seek Professional Help

-If your anger feels overwhelming, or if it begins to impact your relationships, job, or overall happiness, it may be time to reach out for assistance.
-Here are some key points to consider.
+If your anger feels overwhelming, or if angry feelings begin to impact your relationships, job, or overall happiness, it may be time to reach out for assistance.
+Here are some key points that might make you want to consider professional help:

-• Physical and Verbal Aggression: Acts of physical aggression, like hitting or breaking objects, or verbal aggression, including yelling or making threats, are strong indicators that professional intervention is needed.
+• Physical and Verbal Aggression: Acts of physical anger, like hitting or breaking objects, or verbal expressions of anger, like yelling or making threats, are strong indicators that professional anger support is needed.

 • Passive-Aggressive Behavior: If you find yourself often sulking or giving others the silent treatment, these could be signs of underlying issues that would benefit from professional help.

-• Physical Symptoms: Experiencing headaches, stomach problems, or high blood pressure when angry are physical manifestations that require attention.
+• Physical Symptoms: Experiencing headaches, stomach problems, or high blood pressure when you feel angry are physical issues that require attention.

-• History of Trauma or Mental Health Conditions: A background of trauma, or existing conditions like depression or anxiety, can exacerbate anger issues, making professional help beneficial.
+• History of Trauma or Mental Health Conditions: A background of trauma, or existing conditions like depression or anxiety, can exacerbate anger issues and make professional anger help more beneficial.

 Professional Treatments